 Okra is commonly fried, but also is wonderful in more nutritious dishes.
 Around the world, chefs cherish the thickening properties of the seed pods in dishes from Louisiana gumbo to Indian curries and other stews.
 If you wish to minimize the thickening property, try okra briefly stir-fried.
 The pods are high in vitamins K and C, a good source of fiber and folate and low in calories.
 At the market, look for pods that are no longer than 4 inches and are bright green in color and firm to the touch.

 Parsnips are cousins to carrots — they have the same root shape but with white flesh.
 They're typically eaten cooked, but also can be eaten raw.
-One-half cup of cooked parsnips is full of fiber (3 grams) and more than 10 percent of the average daily requirement of vitamin C and folate.
+One-half cup of cooked parsnips is full of fiber (3 grams) and more than 10 percent of the daily values of vitamin C and folate.
 Try these pale beauties roasted, pureed into soup or mashed.
 You can even top a shepherd's pie with mashed parsnips instead of the traditional mashed potatoes!

 Fall is the time to get to know these tart berries and their wealth of nutritional benefits.
 Cranberries may help protect from urinary tract infection.
 They contain a compound called proanthocyanidin that prevents harmful bacteria from sticking to your bladder wall.
 Fresh and dried cranberries pair well with a variety of meats and poultry.
 Fresh cranberries can be eaten raw but are often cooked.
 Dried cranberries are delicious in grain and vegetable salads and make a healthy snack on the go.